How to Dry Shoes After Washing without Damaging Them

 Step 3: Hang your shoes inside the dryer

-First, use the four ends of the shoelaces to create a double knot.
-Then open the dryer door, holding your shoes by the laces, and push their soles on the inside of the door.
-Ensure they are hanging and close the dryer door.
+First, take one end of the shoelace and form a loop with it, then take the other end of the shoelace and form another loop with it, and the two ends should be tied together.
+Then open the dryer door, while holding your shoes using the laces, and place the soles pressed on the inside of the door.
+Make sure they are hanging and close the dryer door.

 Step 4: Run the dryer for 20 minutes

-Use an air-dry setting if your washing machine has one.
-If not, choose the lowest temperature to prevent heat damage, shrinking, or wear and tear.
-If the shoes are still damp, run the dryer for another 20 minutes, checking the progress.
+Choose the air-dry setting if your washing machine has such available at your disposal.
+If not, select the lowest temperature to avoid heat damage, fading, shrinkage, or wear on the garment.
+If the shoes are still damp, continue to dry it in the dryer for another 20 minutes before checking it again.

 Method 2: Using Uncooked Rice